gabrielaalevi/Machine-Learning-Projects/Social Media Balance and Happiness - Regression/README.md

 - **Stress Levels** (Mean: 6.61, Median: 7, Standard Deviation: 1.54, Skewness: -0.09) also follows an almost normal distribution, but with a slightly longer left tail caused by an outlier that described their stress levels as 2.
 There is no need for transformations in this column.
 - **Days without Social Media** (Mean: 3.13, Median: 3, Standard Deviation: 1.85, Skewness: 0.079) has a right-skewed normal distribution, with the left tail larger than the right one.
 While this is not ideal, we will not implement any transformation for this variable.
 - **Exercise Frequency** (Mean: 2.45, Median: 2, Standard Deviation: 1.42, Skewness: 0.23) has a right-skewed distribution.
 However, attempting to apply a square-root transformation or a log1p transformation actually increases the skewness of this variable, therefore we choose to not apply any transformation.
 - **Happiness Index** (Mean: 8.37, Median: 9, Standard Deviation: 1.52, Skewness: -0.68) has a highly left-skewed distribution.
-In this case, we will apply a logarithmic transformation to normalize this distribution.
+In this case, we will use a SMOTE technique to oversample the dataset.
 - **Gender** has an almost even distribution between Male and Female, with a small number of participants identifying as Other.
 - **Social Media Platform** has uniform results for all the platforms analysed.